 This rumor resurfaced in October 2014 during the midst of public concern over an outbreak of Ebola, with claims that the coffins (or coffin liners) were being stockpiled in anticipation of a large number of fatalities from that disease in the U.S. However, the story and pictures are several years old, the objects shown have nothing to do with Ebola or FEMA or any other agency of the U.S. government, and the pictured items were around long before Barack Obama was first elected to the presidency of the U.S. in 2008.

-What's shown in the photos displayed with the "FEMA camp" story are not "plastic coffins," but rather what's known as burial vaults or grave liners.
+What's shown in the photos displayed with the "FEMA camp" story are not "plastic coffins" or "disposable coffins," but rather what's known as burial vaults or grave liners.
 These liners don't hold human remains in themselves; they're a protective shell

 that coffins are placed into before interment in areas where water seepage or ground subsidence is an issue.